catamount-music/public-domain/README.md

 ## Workflow Templates

-### Using color to organize

-`LogicProColorScheme.png` defines colors for tracks, regions, channel strips, and markers so we have a consistent visual reference.
-Work in progress for sure.

-`logic-pro-color-scheme.ai` is the Adobe Illustrator source file for the graphic.

 ### Mixing process

 `mixing-process.md` outlines the process we use to take a set of tracks and get it to pre-master state.